danielsularea/lily.work/blog/_posts/2015-09-11-notes-on-using-ajax-content-in-jekyll.md

 ---
 layout: blog
-title:  Caveats of Using Ajax Content in Jekyll
+title:  Notes on Using Ajax Content in Jekyll
 ---

 I recently rehauled my portfolio and as part of doing so, I explored how to incorporate ajax calls when loading my content.
-Almost immediately, I found [Jekyll-AJAX][jekyll-ajax], which was surprisingly easy to understand and set up.
-However, I did run into some unexpected caveats upon trying to adapt the library for my own usage.
+Almost immediately, I found [Jekyll-AJAX][jekyll-ajax], which was very easy to understand and set up.
+However, I did run into some things that may help to keep in mind.

 ## &mdash; The `.content` container cannot be an immediate child to `body`.
 Because otherwise, `$(data).find('.content')` returns empty and `.content` wouldn't receive anything.